-- Many templates aren’t built to be SEO friendly to begin, they take work and development, so however hard you work to climb up the rankings, it may never happen with a template
+- Many templates aren’t built to be SEO friendly to begin, they take work and development, so however hard you work to climb up the rankings, it may never happen with a template.

 Getting your website custom designed

-- Your website user experience (UX) will be specifically crafted to your product, customer and service and it will take into account your direct competition, this is a powerful advantage.
+- Your website user experience (UX) will be specifically researched and crafted to your product, customers and services and it will take into account your direct competition in your industry, this is a powerful advantage.
 A website design and UX agency is recommended for such work.

 - Your website will be completely unique, and you can choose exactly where you want your text and images, how many pages you have etc.

 - The site will be device tested to ensure it works on all browsers

 - Many bespoke websites (and templates) have a easy to use CMS (content management system) system such as WordPress, which means the business owner can log in to the site from anywhere and make changes or additions.
 Template CMS’s are often visual based (Visual Composer) and although good they can be prone to user error and are tricky.

 - It is much more adaptable, and can change with the business over the years.

 - There should be ongoing support from the company which built the site, in case you experience any problems.

 - A bespoke site will have a higher upfront cost than a template.